Diary of Ebenezer 'Edward' Barron, 1901 - Part 4

 very hot

-Nov 10th Lazy, lazy day very
+Nov 10th Lazy, lazy, day very

-hot strong wind (still) with
+hot strong wind (whill) with

-dust found Mikey Strang
+dust found Mickey Strang

-played football a good
+played – football a good

 while soon got tired.